JCAS-physicist/Gas-Ideal-/README.md

 # Gas-Ideal-
-Gas Ideal in 2 and 3 D
+Gas Ideal in 2 and 3 D with and withput collisions.